Featured Book

 Read more…

 Hello!
-Thank you for visiting my author website.
+Thank you for visiting my website.

 Amazon categorizes my “Dreams” series as “Romance, Contemporary, Later in Life” and “Literature, Women’s Fiction.”
 I’ve even found In Your Dreams! in the Romantic Comedy category.
-One Amazon reviewer agrees, writing that it has “Lots of humor and s"In Your Dreams!" book cover on an e-readernappy dialogue.”
+One Amazon reviewer agrees, writing that it has “Lots of humor and snappy dialogue.”

-Blue swirls form a cat's head incorporated into a curling wave, with a small red heart just under the crest.
+Blue swirls form a cat's head incorporated into a curling wave, with a small red heart just under the crest.I’m working on the sequel, which I plan to publish next year.
+Eventually, you’ll find the whole series on my Amazon Author Page at https://www.amazon.com/author/Dana-Michaels

 If, when you hear “Romance novel,” you think of bodice rippers—the 1970s paperbacks with Fabio holding a beautiful teenager on the cover—let me bring you up to date.